j3ffyang/ansible/README.md

 drwxr-xr-x 14 ubuntu ubuntu      4096 May  4 09:51 ..
 -rw-------  1 ubuntu ubuntu 823953408 May  4 09:52 k8s_img.tar
 ```

+This tar file contains all pre-requisite images to build a Kubernetes cluster.

+#### Tag Pulled Docker Images then Upload into Local Registry

 - Create docker images list